pearcej/cpp4python/_sources/IntroCpp/whylearncpp.rst

       which can increase control over both memory and performance under certain circumstances.

     - Because C++ is fast, it is currently the language of choice for virtual reality.

+    - Because C++ is fast it is the language of choice of many 2D and 3D game engines.

     - For all of the above reasons, even though C++ is an older language, it is still one of the top listed in job advertisements.